 Thanks for the tips.
 I understand that USB can be finicky sometimes, I just wondered why it would wait till after I've entered the BIOS a couple doz times.
 As far as your nice list of tips, I have waited till the led's, on the kbd, lit.
 I tried using the num pad del key.
 I also tried a cold boot, unplugging the psu and holding the power button down to discharge the caps.
 I haven't though, tried plugging it into the same port as the PS/2, nice idea!

-Like I said, it's not a huge deal if I have to use a PS/2 kbd, I just want to be sure that it's not something more deeply rooted and it sounds like it's just an annoyance.
-Grin I'll try the PS/2 port and report back if that helps.
+Like I said, it's not a huge deal if I have to use a PS/2 kbd, I just want to be sure that it's not something more deeply rooted and it sounds like it's just an annoyance. ;D I'll try the PS/2 port and report back if that helps.

 I should also mention that I am overclocked.
 I missed the read-me that asks to place these in a special thread, so if a mod wants or needs to move it, please feel free.